Minor Mergers and Acquisitions

 Method of examination

-Each group is required to turn in one group assignment for each workshop.
-Group assignments are typically 4-5 pages long plus any supporting materials (e.g., tables and graphs).
-Grade of each group assignment are given to the entire group based on the quality of your group assignment and in-class presentation performance.
+- Group assignments are related to specific M&A topics.
+Each group is required to turn in four group assignments, which are typically 4-5 pages long plus any supporting materials (e.g., tables and graphs).
+Group assignments are in turn discussed during the workshops.
+There is no re-sit possibility for the group assignment and therefore no minimum grade.

-The written test is closed book.
-Test questions are related to the course material covered (lectures, workshops, guest lectures, textbook chapters and articles, plus anything discussed during the course).
-The test consists of 30 multiple choice questions and 2 open case questions.
-The re-sit written test has the same structure and format.
+- The written test: test questions are related to the course material covered (lectures, workshops, textbook chapters and articles, plus anything discussed during the course).

 To be eligible to obtain a final grade, your written test grade needs to be at least 4.5.
 Your overall grade must be at least 5.5 to pass the course.